liwanyue123/Lagrange-Dynamics-of-Quadruped-Single-Leg-/README.md

-# README: Quadruped Robot Single-Leg Lagrangian Symbolic Formulas Generator
+# Quadruped Robot Single-Leg Lagrangian Symbolic Formulas Generator

 This MATLAB program generates symbolic Lagrangian formulas for a single leg of a quadruped robot.
 With just one click, the code calculates the kinetic energy, potential energy, and the torque required for each joint.